Central European Food Waste Data 2020/21

 - A 65% reduction in food waste as a % of food handled compared to our baseline year 2016/17, which means we continue to exceed our SDG 12.3 target to halve food waste by 2030 (target was delivered in 2019/20).

 - Our total food waste has reduced by 8% in the last year, from 13,038 tonnes in 2019/20 to 11,957 tonnes in 2020/21.
 This is 69% reduction compared to our baseline year of 2016/17.

-- Through our partnership with national food banks, who help to redistribute surplus food, we donated 12,559 tonnes of surplus food to local charities from our stores and distribution centres.
-This is equivalent to almost 30 million meals.
-To date we have donated over 100m meals since we started donations in 2013.
+- Through our partnership with national food banks, who help to redistribute surplus food, we donated 7,187 tonnes of surplus food to local charities from our stores and distribution centres.
+This is equivalent to over 17 million meals.

-22,327 tonnes of surplus was redistributed through donations to food banks and local charities or animal feed, an increase of 65% over the last three years.
+17,179 tonnes of surplus were redistributed through donations to food banks and local charities or animal feed, an increase of 231% since the baseline year 2016/17.

-Food waste is too big an issue for any one company to tackle alone.
-We’re calling on every other food company to commit to halving global food waste by 2030 and publish their food waste data.
+Over the course of the coming year we will continue to focus on reducing our total waste figure, however food waste is too big an issue for any one company to tackle alone.
+We are calling on every other food company to commit to halving global food waste by 2030 and publish their food waste data.

 Find out how we calculate our food waste here.